frederic-perez/AmE-dictionary/data/idioms.md

 __flat out__
 __flat-earther__
 __flat-footed__ :dart::three: __1__ Slow to react.
 Unprepared.
 Often used in the phrase “caught flat footed.” _That goal was my fault, guys.
 I got caught flat-footed on the play._
-__flatline__ :two: _slang_ To die or come very close to death.
+__flatline__ :three: _slang_ To die or come very close to death.
 The “flat line” in question is a straight, horizontal line on an electrocardiogram or electroencephalogram indicating a lack of heart or brain activity. _The patient flatlined and we were unable to resuscitate.
 Time of death was 18:56._
 __flesh out__ :two::hammer:
 __flick off__ :dart: _He flicked off the light._
 __flimflam__
 __flip on__ :dart: To turn something on, typically a switch.
 A noun or pronoun can be used between “flip” and “on.” _As soon as I flipped on the light, I could see that the house had been robbed._ _He flipped on the radio._
 __float (one’s) boat__ To make someone happy.
 Often used in the phrase “whatever floats (one’s) boat.” _A: “What do you want for dinner?”
 B: “Whatever floats your boat, I’m not even hungry.”_ _I think this new job in the lab will really float Isabel’s boat._
 __flog a dead horse__
+__floor (one)__ To cause one a great deal of shock, surprise, or disbelief.
 __floored__ :four: __1__ Shocked or flabbergasted. _I was completely floored by Rob’s declaration of love—I had no idea he felt that way about me!_ __2__ _slang_ Struck and knocked to the floor. _Can you believe that bully got floored by such a scrawny kid?_ __3__ _slang_ Drunk. _Do you remember last night at the bar at all?
 You were really floored!_
 __flop__ :two: __1__ A failure. _The play was a flop.
 The entire audience left during the second act._
 __flophouse__ _slang_ An inexpensive, shabby place of lodging. _Ew, we can’t stay in a flophouse like that, no matter how cheap it is.
 It’s probably infested with bedbugs!_